Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Applications

 \subsection{Efficiency of spectral subsampling MCMC}

 To measure the computational advantage of subsampling we use a performance measure that takes into account both the cost of estimating the likelihood and the inefficiency of the MCMC chain.
-The Computational Time (CT) of an algorithm is defined as
+The computational time (CT) of an algorithm is defined as

 where $\mathrm{IACT} \equiv 1 +2\sum_{k=1}^\infty \rho_k$ is the integrated autocorrelation time of the MCMC chain, and $\rho_k$ is the autocorrelation at lag $k$ of the posterior draws.
 CT measures the execution time for obtaining the equivalent of a single iid draw from the posterior.
 To obtain an implementation independent measure, the computing time is set proportional to the number of density evaluations in a run of the algorithm, including the evaluations needed to construct the control variate for subsampling.
-We use the {\sf CODA} package \citep{plummer2006coda} in {\sf R} to estimate the integrated auto-correlation time; see \cite{quiroz2019speeding} for more details.
+We use the \texttt{coda} package \citep{plummer2006coda} in \texttt{R} to estimate the integrated auto-correlation time; see \cite{quiroz2019speeding} for more details.

 Table \ref{tab:Relative_CT} shows the relative computational time (RCT) of MCMC on the full datasets in relation to spectral subsampling MCMC.
 The RCT is defined as the ratio between the CT of full-data MCMC and that of spectral subsampling MCMC.
 Hence, values larger than one mean that spectral subsampling is more efficient when taking into account both the computing cost and the sampling efficiency.
-The results show that our subsampling algorithm is between 82-133 times faster than MCMC on the full dataset when one considers RCT as the measure of computational efficiency.
+The results show that our subsampling algorithm is between 68-125 times faster than MCMC on the full dataset when RCT is the measure of computational efficiency.
+Similar speed-ups are observed on the Pollution dataset for the models where subsampling MCMC did not get stuck.